davidbailey/tum/handbook/README.md

           * Marketing and communication
       * [Public Transportation](https://en.wikipedia.org/wiki/Public_transport)
         * dense in city center vs. car network which goes into the center, but is not dense in the center
-        * Public Transportation Control
         * Goals
           * Shift people from private transportation to public transportation by providing safe, reliable, efficient service
           * Shift public tranportation demand from peak hours to off peak hours
+        * Planning <=> Operations
+        * Infrastructure - Dedicated or Shared w/ Private Transport
+          * Guideway: road or track
+          * Stops/Stations
+          * Control Infrastructure
+          * Service (Maintenance, Vehicle Parking) and Supply (Fuel)
         * https://www.youtube.com/watch?v=N0OGqjPS47E
         * Integrated Synchronized Timetable (Timed Transfer)
           * when vehicles from two differnt lines have matching frequencies (typically 1 to 12 trains/hour) and meet each other across a platform at a certain station within 30 seconds to 5 minutes of each other. ticket/fare integation too.